SoftCake-Dev/pdf-module/README.md

 ## TODOs
 - [x] Static page with fix positioning
-- [ ] Automatic drawing of element to next page when end of page was reach
+- [ ] Automatic drawing of an element to next page when end of page was reach
   - [x] Draw items vertically in linear order
   - [ ] Enable to draw rest items of ListContainer to next page without moving whole element
 - [ ] Create TableContainer